ewasm/testnet/README.md

 ### Geth

-You may install and configfure geth in the following ways:
+You may install and configure geth in the following ways:

 - manually, from source
 - using this preconfigured Docker image